 Here, the Committee invites members of the Loyola community to learn more about The Middle States Commission on Higher Education and the Standards for Accreditation, the self-study’s leadership and process, and opportunities for Loyola community members to learn more about and engage with the self-study process.

 The Middle States Commission on Higher Education and Standards for Accreditation

 Loyola University Maryland is accredited by the Middle States Commission on Higher Education (MSCHE), located in Philadelphia, PA.
 The MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.

 The Commission, through the accreditation process, requires that member institutions, such as Loyola, meet rigorous and comprehensive Standards for Accreditation and Requirements of Affiliation.
 These standards and requirements are addressed in the context of each institution’s own mission, within the culture of ethical practices and institutional integrity expected of accredited colleges and universities.

-More information about these standards and requirements is available in the self-study design document below, and on the Commission’s website.
+More information about these standards and requirements is available on the Commission’s website.